MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 I also connected with my Product Manager and Tech Lead early to share findings and pressure-test initial directions.
 They had been exploring the problem space independently, and the overlap in our conclusions gave the team a stronger shared foundation to build from.

 The synthesis work in Phase 1 served a second purpose that only became clear later.
-The insights I developed here — about the target audience, their needs, and the design context — became the direct basis for the design principles I later embedded into Claude Code's behavior.
+Here I developed insights about the target audience, their needs, and the design context.
+Those insights became the direct basis for the design principles I later embedded into Claude Code's behavior.
 The research didn't just inform the product direction.
 It shaped the quality of the prototype output.

 {% include figures.html images="/images/jewelers-mutual/illus-ai-prototype-research-artifacts-jm.jpg" alt="Research artifacts synthesized with Claude" captions="Existing research, forum findings, and industry sources synthesized into structured insight summaries" tier="wide" %}